CaseyRo/casey.berlin/pages/how.md

 The difference between *how* and *what* is blurry - I’d like to share my definitions here, consider them whilst you’re snooping around on this site.
-If you skipped the [why, go back to start](https://casey.berlin/pages/why/).
-You will not receive $ 20.000.
+If you skipped the [why, go back to start](https://casey.berlin/pages/why/), I recommend reading that.

 My *how* is a ‘guide to the galaxy’, a set of processes, my ‘magic tricks’, the hard work.
 It’s the thing you would hire me for, to talk how we get from 0 to 1, building a relationship with your first customer, developing (with) your (SAFe) product team or improving your mobile app from 2 to (about) 5 stars (I know your pain!)

 The *how* is the discussion we have considering your business idea, pitch, or formatted vision / mission statements (hint: I don’t do well in vision workshops, call me when you’re done with that!) - and *how* to bring that idea to reality.

 ![boy singing on microphone with pop filter|Jason Rosewell|https://unsplash.com/photos/ASKeuOZqhYU](https://casey.berlin/wp-content/uploads/2021/03/boy-singing-on-microphone-with-pop-filter.jpeg){.unsplash .left}